apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 Hostname
 ^^^^^^^^

-CloudStack requires that the hostname be properly set.
+CloudStack requires that the hostname is properly set.
 If you used the default options in the installation, then your hostname is currently set to localhost.localdomain.
 To test this we will run: